janymuong/alx-system_engineering-devops/0x14-mysql/README.md

 #### [How to] Install mysql 5.7.* - [resouce page](https://intranet.alxswe.com/concepts/100002):

-- Copied GPG key from the MySQL website asved to a file called `signature.key` is used to verify the validity of the packages that are downloaded from the MySQL 5.7 `apt` repo.
+- The copied GPG key from the MySQL website, and asved to a file called `signature.key`, is used to verify the validity of the packages that are downloaded from the MySQL 5.7 `apt` repo.

 ```bash
 sudo apt-key add signature.key